 Tiger nuts

 Tiger nuts are not actually nuts, but tubers.
 Either way, they are low FODMAP in 20g serves.
-In 50g serves, they contain moderate amounts of fructans and GOS.
+Monash used to specify that in 50g serves, they contain moderate amounts of fructans and GOS.
+The upper threshold is currently deleted from the Monash app.

 Pecans

-Pecans are low FODMAP in 20g serves, or approximately 10 pecan halves.
-In servings of 100g or approximately 40 pecan halves, they contain moderate amounts of fructans and GOS.
+Pecans are low FODMAP in 30g serves, or approximately 15 pecan halves.
+In servings of 269g, they contain moderate amounts of fructans.
+In serves of 314g, they contain high amounts of fructans.

 Peanuts

 Peanuts are low FODMAP in 28g serves or approximately 32 nuts.
-However, Monash says that they contain only trace amounts of FODMAPs, and can be eaten freely and according to appetite.
+Monash used to specify that that they contain only trace amounts of FODMAPs, and can be eaten freely and according to appetite.
+The upper threshold is currently deleted from the Monash app.

 I have written an extensive post on the FODMAP content of peanut butter, which you can find here.